spa5603/OpsMgr.GenericServiceMonitoring/README.md

 ## Supported Environments

 - System Center Operations Manager 2012 R2
-- System Center Operations Manager 2016 (LTSC)
+- System Center Operations Manager Long Term Servicing Channel (2016)
-- System Center Operations Manager 1807 (SAC)
+- System Center Operations Manager Semi-Annual Channel (1807)

 ## How-To:
 ### 1. Import the Management Pack into SCOM.
 ### 2. Create the CSV file on one of your management server.

-   #### CSV File Schema:
+   #### CSV file schema:

    __ServiceName;Include;Exclude__

-    Include: Comma separated List of Servername(ShortName)
+    Include: comma-separated list of servernames (ShortName; not FQDN)

-    Exclude: Comma separated List of Servername(ShortName)
+    Exclude: comma-separated list of servernames (ShortName; not FQDN)

-    *: Every Host in the "Microsoft.SystemCenter.ManagedComputerServer" ClasS
+    *: Every host in the "Microsoft.SystemCenter.ManagedComputerServer" class

-   #### CSV File Examples:
+   #### CSV file examples:

    __ServiceA;HostA,HostB;none__

-    ServiceA is monitored for HostA and HostB.
+    serviceA is monitored for hostA and hostB.
 There is no (none) exclusion.

   __ServiceB;*;none__

-    ServiceB is monitored on every Host.
+    serviceB is monitored on every host.
 There is no (none) exclusion.

   __Service*;*;HostB__

-    Service*(wildcard) is monitored on every Host and excluded for HostB.
+    service*(wildcard) is monitored on every host and excluded for hostB.

-### 3. Start Sevice Ingest Task
+### 3. Start service ingestion task

-   1. The Task which starts the CSV ingestion process is found at the "Management Server View".
-Select the management server on which the CSV is located and execute the Task.
-(Example at Views -> State View Management Server)
+   1. The task which starts the CSV ingestion process is found at the "Management Server View".
+Select the management server on which the CSV is located and execute the task. (example at Views -> State View Management Server)
    2. Click "Override" to enter the path to the CSV.

   ![alt text](https://github.com/spa5603/OpsMgr.GenericServiceMonitoring/blob/master/Graphics/RunTask.jpg)